stevenc49/stevenc49.github.io/pages/practiceJournal.md

 - on meh days
     - solve easy questions for motivation
     - reviewing old problems in a round robin fashion (work on speed and recall)

+I may need to have another system for tracking leetcode problems.
+I'm outgrowing jekyll, probably need to keep track of revisits and timing.
+Outsource solutions database to a blog or something (substack?).

 __________

 On the motivational and sustainable end, leetcoding could be very dry (it's a grind afterall), so intermix it with rental reseach and life planning.
 Like what you would do in a regular work day anyways.